neonkore/Nunicode/README.md

 Together with Portuguese (included into DUCET), this set will provide coverage for both Americas, Europe, Asia and Australia.

-If you need more languages they are available on demand.
+If you need more languages they are available on demand, in case of some languages it is possible to also reduce library size requirements.

-All collations correspond to [CLDR][] version 25 as published by Unicode Consortium.

 Library is covered with tests, has O(1) to O(log) complexity under the hood, and well documented.
-Base nul10n library will add only 14Kb to language-specific collations and comes in two flavors: standard and compact (for [BMP][]-only characters), latter will allow to save another 80Kb on the underlying nunicode library.
+Base nul10n library will add only 14Kb, plus language-specific collations on top of it.
+Library comes in two
+flavors: standard (as described above) and compact which includes support for [BMP][]characters only to further reduce size.
+Latter will allow to save another 80Kb on the underlying nunicode library.

 [CLDR]: http://cldr.unicode.org/